gbergeson/byu_coursework/README.md

 AES - C, a barebones implementation of the encryption standard described in FIPS-197.

 DNSLab - C, a simple command line DNS resolver.
-Given a domain name and DNS server, it will find its IP addresses and their proxies.
+Given a domain name and DNS server, it will find its IP addresses.

 ProxyLab - C, a simple proxy server.